Student Financial Services Office

 FAFSA - Free Application for Federal Student Aid

 File your FAFSA (Free Application for Federal Student Aid) starting January 1,2015 for the 2015-2016 academic year.
 File as early as possible to receive the best award possible.
-(School Code: 001291)
+(School Code: 001291) Do not forget to create your FSA ID.

 IRS Data Retrieval Tool